getpop/component-model/README.md

 }
 ```

-### QueryHandler
+### QueryInputOutputHandler

-The QueryHandler is an object that synchronizes the state of the query between client and server.
-It must inherit from class `QueryHandlerBase` and implement the following functions:
+The QueryInputOutputHandler is an object that synchronizes the state of the query between client and server.
+It must inherit from class `QueryInputOutputHandlerBase` and implement the following functions:

 Before fetching data from the database, function `prepareQueryArgs` populates the `$query_args` object used passed to the dataloader to fetch data.
 It can get values from the request (eg: set through the application in the client) or define default values.